martinheidegger/install-node/README.md

 You can peek into a node dist folder like https://nodejs.org/dist/v6.9.4/ to look for the available variants.

+## Special variant "make"

+If you supply the `NODE_VARIANT="make"` it will download the sources and install them directly, this is important in case the binary doesn't work in operating systems such as alpine-linux.

 ## Usable node

 The default node script is trimmed for production, which means files like docs or npm will be dropped!
 In order